nicksergeant/slacktapped/README.md

 1. Create a <a href="https://api.slack.com/slash-commands">slash command</a> for
    your Slack team.
 2. Ensure that your bot is running under an HTTPS endpoint (Slack requires this).
+3. Set the URL for the slash command to `https://<hostname-to-bot>/search`.
-3. Set the environment variable for the slash command token:
+4. Set the environment variable for the slash command token:

 ```
 UNTAPPD_SLASH_CMD_TOKEN=''